jgendreau77/2020/README.md

 step-2
 - Added text to 3 paragraphs
+- Changed animation from 120s to 60s
-- Changed perspective in style.css from 450px to 600px
+- Changed style.css to styles.css
+- Removed media query